 Rydym yn defnyddio mynegeion prisiau, megis y Mynegai Prisiau Defnyddwyr (CPI) i asesu chwyddiant - mesuriad o'r gyfradd cynnydd mewn prisiau ar gyfer nwyddau a gwasanaethau.
 Un modd o ddeall y CPI yw meddwl am fasged siopa fawr sy'n cynnwys detholiad o'r nwyddau a'r gwasanaethau a brynir gan aelwydydd.
 Mae'r CPI yn amcangyfrif newidiadau i gyfanswm cost y fasged hon.

-The Consumer Prices Index including owner occupiers' housing costs (CPIH) rose by 3.0% in the 12 months to August 2021, up from 2.1% in the 12 months to July.
+The Consumer Prices Index including owner occupiers' housing costs (CPIH) rose by 8.8% in the 12 months to July 2022, up from 8.2% in June.

 Price quote data and item indices that underpin consumer price inflation statistics are now published, giving users unprecedented access to the detailed data that is used in the construction of the UK's inflation figures.
 With effect from January 2017 Consumer price inflation publication, these data are published on a monthly basis showing the latest month.